vdhamer/Photo-Club-Hub/.github/README.md

     - `isProspectiveMember` is a possible future member who is currently participating in some of the club activities, but isn't formally a member yet.
 Most clubs won't need this feature.
     - `birthday` can be the full date of birth but currently only the month and date are shown in the user interface.
 So you can provide a dummy year (like `9999`) if that is preferred.
     - `website` is a personal photography-related website.
 If the website URL is available, the app provides a link to it.
+    - `photographer` is an image of the photographer.
+We may add an extra mode whereby an image of the photographer is shown instead of the currently shown featured image.
     - `featuredImage` is a URL to a single image that can be shown beside the member's name.
 It is visible in the `Portfolios` screen and the `Who's Who` screen.
     - `level3URL` is URL to a file containing the selected portfolio images made by this particular member in the context of a given photo club.</p>